malfredk/EurovisionOnMars/README.md

 # EurovisionOnMars

+This is a simple game web app for Eurovision Song Contest.
+It is a gamification of the classic scorecard used when watching Eurovision with friends.

+All players are entered in the same game.
+Instead of filling out a paper sheet, each player can rate the different countries in this web app.
+The rating closes before the results are revealed to prevent cheating.
+The host will need to manually enter the participating countries and their order.
+When the Eurovision results are ready, the host can enter the rankings and trigger calculation of the game result.

+A player gets points based on the (absolute) difference between their predicted ranking and the actual ranking.
+In addition, a player is rewarded (negative) bonus points if a ranking is perfect.
+(The bonus points amounts are inspired by the Formula 1 points system.)
+The player with the least amount of points wins.

 ## Development

-### Creating local database
+### Database
 In Package Manager Console:
-1. Create migrations by running the following command dotnet ef migrations add <nameOfMigration> --verbose --project .\src\EurovisionOnMars.Entity   --startup-project .\src\EurovisionOnMars.Api
+1. Create migrations by running the following command
+dotnet ef migrations add <nameOfMigration> --verbose --project .\src\EurovisionOnMars.Entity   --startup-project .\src\EurovisionOnMars.Api

-2. Create database by running the following command (ensure folder "Database" in EurovisionOnMars.Entity is exists first) dotnet ef database update --verbose --project .\src\EurovisionOnMars.Entity   --startup-project .\src\EurovisionOnMars.Api
+2. Create database by running the following command (ensure folder "Database" in EurovisionOnMars.Entity is exists first)
+dotnet ef database update --verbose --project .\src\EurovisionOnMars.Entity   --startup-project .\src\EurovisionOnMars.Api

+### Web App
+Simply run the web app by starting the *.Api* project with *https*.

 ## Production

+This guide utilizes Azure.
+Start by creating a resource group.

+### Database
+While creating a SQL database, create a SQL server.

+Settings for the server:
+* Use both SQL and Microsoft Entra authentication for the server

+Settings for the database:
+* Allow Azure services and resources to access this server

+### Web App
+Create a web app with the following settings:
+* Publish: Code
+* Operating system: Linux
+* Basic authentication: Disable
+* Continous deployment: Enable
+* Enable public access: On
+* Enable network injection: Off

+Add connection string for the SQL database.
+* Name: Default
+* Value: Server=xxxx,xxxx;Initial Catalog=xxxx;Persist Security Info=False;User ID=xxxx;Password=xxxx;

+In *Configuration* go to *General Settings* and set
+* Startup Command: dotnet EurovisionOnMars.Api.dll